Do you love surfing, beautiful beaches and prefer a simpler life? If yes, Puerto Escondido is a perfect location for you.

-There are many expat hubs in the area, such as Bacocho, La Punta, Brisas de Zicatela, La Barra.
-If you would like to embrace the traditional way of Mexican life and have the amenities of a world-class surfing beach nearby, this is the place for you.
+There are many expat hubs in the area, such as Bacocho, La Punta, Brisas de Zicatela, and La Barra.
+If you would like to embrace the traditional way of Mexican life and have the amenities of a nearby world-class surfing beach, this is the place for you.

 The main market in town – Mercado ‘Benito Juarez’ – is great for produce, from locally made hammocks to fresh fish and small pop-up restaurants with daily local dishes.

-The infrastructure of Puerto Escondido is under development, and the Oaxaca-Puerto Escondido highway is due to be finished in 2022, making most journeys much quicker.
+The infrastructure of Puerto Escondido is under development, and the soon-to-be-completed Oaxaca-Puerto Escondido highway will make most journeys much quicker.